 You may also wish to extend the included warranty to your needs, i.e. to make it a more comprehensive policy.
 An extended warranty is recommended if the vehicle you are purchasing is particularly expensive, as the parts needed to repair it are likely to also be more expensive.

 If you are buying a used car then it is less likely to have a warranty, though check with the dealership you are buying it from as sometimes warranty is included as part of the sales process.

-Though you may feel like you may not need car warranty or may not be able to afford it, you may get a shock when presented with a bill for the costs of repairing your vehicle.
-A car warranty can give you peace of mind, as you know that whatever goes wrong with your vehicle, you will be covered for the costs.
+Though you may feel like you may not need car warranty or may not be able to afford it, you may get a shock when presented with a expensive repair bills.
+A vehicle warranty can give you additional peace of mind knowing that whatever goes wrong with your car, you will be covered for any expensive repairs or labour costs.